phip1611/simple-chunk-allocator/README.md

 # Simple Chunk Allocator

+**Disclaimer 2024-09-29:**

+I discourage the use of this library.
+Use it only as learning resource or so, but please refrain from using it.
+It contains a few cases that produce UB.

+There are better alternatives, such as https://crates.io/crates/talc.

+---

 A simple `no_std` allocator written in Rust that manages memory in fixed-size chunks/blocks.
 Useful for basic `no_std` binaries where you want to manage a heap of a few megabytes without complex features such as paging/page table management.
 Instead, this allocator gets a fixed/static memory region and allocates memory from there.
 This memory